- Unauthorized Practice of Law

 You will be considered to have received the dismissal letter on the day it was sent via email or 14 business days from the day the dismissal letter is sent via regular mail, as applicable.

-The Complaint Dismissal Appeal Form and submissions, including any new evidence, are limited to 15 pages.
+The Complaint Dismissal Appeal Form and submissions, including any new evidence, are limited to 15 pages and a font size no smaller than 11 point.
 This will be the complainant’s only opportunity for submissions, and no further materials will be accepted, other than the complainant’s limited response as provided for in paragraph 16 of the Complaint Dismissal Appeals Guideline.

-We will not accept your Complaint Dismissal Appeal if you submit more than 15 pages.
+We will not accept your Complaint Dismissal Appeal if you submit more than 15 pages or use a font size smaller than 11 point.

 Complaint Dismissal Appeals are in writing.
 There is no oral hearing and no oral submissions unless requested by the Appeal Panel.